mapperr/trl/README.md

 Get the repo and run `pipenv install` in it.

-Yeah, I know you want a binary, I will package this thing, shut up for now.
+Yeah, I know you want a binary, I will package this thing, bear it for now.

 Authenticate yourself: